|

 against Preston 4-2 after a replay 1-1, Bury 2-1, Reading 3-0 after a replay

-hatrick in the away win at Preston, all four in the
+including a hatrick in the away win at Preston, all

-4-0 Semi final win against West Brom and in both
+four in the 4-0 Semi final win against West Brom

-finals to register 15 goals overall - a record which will surely never be
+and in both finals to register 15 goals overall - a record which will surely

 Southern and Western Leagues 1901 - Winners of the Western

-7th in the Southern League, Spurs were elected to the Second Division of the
+finishing 7th in the Southern League, Spurs were elected to the Second

 ever league match 3-0 against Wolves and take the division by storm finishing